Six items appear below

 is to survive:

-Mitochondrial Eve, Hominid Evolution & Population
+Hominid Evolution &

 Creationists may attempt to gain credence for their views by referring to the fact that molecular geneticists have been able to trace part of humanity's genetic inheritance – in this case mitochondrial DNA, which is inherited only from the mother – to a single female who lived in Africa circa 143,000 years ago.
+This discovery, however,

 does not support